alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 ![Yod 3](10_Yod3.jpg)

 **Discussion:**
  - Lexical meaning: Hand (certain).
  - Hand shape: found.
-- Paleo-Hebrew letter shape: found.
+ - Paleo Hebrew letter shape: found.
  - Ktav Ashuri (Assyrian script) letter shape: found.

 See [chapter 43](https://www.youtube.com/watch?v=D2RI6_u6ArA&list=PLbRaSh0207d5oxxRnekgN2GdKQNFtZT2z&index=44).

 This is one of the easier regions to recognize as a *hand*.
-Also, at the tip of the hand is an easily visible Paleo-Hebrew letter Yod.
-The traditional meaning of the letter “Yod”—“hand”—matches the meaning found in some of the acrostic Psalms: a Yod, Kaf, Kaf, Yod pattern.
+Also, at the tip of the hand is an easily visible Paleo Hebrew letter Yod.
+The traditional meaning of the letter *Yod*—*hand*—matches a Yod, Kaf, Kaf, Yod pattern found in the acrostic of Proverbs 31.

 > *Her-hands* (יָדֶיהָ) she hath sent forth on a spindle,
 > And-her-hands (וְכַפֶּיהָ) have held a distaff.